 While the constituent local trails function as local facilities, providing for exercise, recreation, quiet walks, and commuting or safe routes to school, as ECG-designated trails, they will enable residents to travel distances from their homes to local points of interest or for a few days or even weeks to explore the rich history and culture within the east coast region.
 Tourists from around the world will flock to this new tourism venue.
 We want each local trail to retain its local character and identity with a distinct local name while assuming a new additional identity as part of a larger trail system.

 We envision a range of wayfinding, information, and user services that will facilitate public use of the Greenway.
-We are marking the route with ECG trail markers, producing cue sheets, guides, and a weekend trip planner (See more).
+We are marking the route with ECG trail markers, and our smartphone app and web-based Trip Planner create cue sheets and maps.
 This urbanized corridor is already rich with services such as food, accommodations, bicycle shops, and emergency services, but the East Coast Greenway Alliance will encourage any gaps in such services to be filled.

-Demystifying the ECG Routes: spine versus alternate; permanent versus interim.
+Demystifying the ECG Routes: spine versus complementary; permanent versus interim.
 And, what is the current travel route?

 Spine Route.
 Our central vision is for a single north-south travel route, linking cities and towns along our corridor.
 We call this our spine route.
-A number of alternate routes have also been identified and approved by the Alliance as part of the system.
+A number of complementary routes have also been identified and approved by the Alliance as part of the system.
 Currently, the Alliance is committed to putting most of its effort into completing the spine route as off-road trail.
-However, those working at the state and local levels may also be advancing the alternate routes.
+However, those working at the state and local levels are also advancing the complementary routes.

-An example of spine and alternate routing in VA and NC.
-The alternate route (in red) takes travelers on an historic coastal route.
+An example of spine and complementary routing in VA and NC.
+The complementary route (in red) takes travelers on an historic coastal route.

 Signage will be posted at junctures where our route splits to help the traveler make a choice among options.
-The routes will assume descriptive names like Scenic Coastal Route or NJ Delaware River Route.
+The routes have descriptive names like Scenic Coastal Route or NJ Delaware River Route.

 Permanent versus Interim Routing